 Prior to placing implants a pre-operative analysis of the area is necessary along with the records of any underlying medical conditions.
 The dentist studies the case thoroughly about the area, infections if any, bone height and density, condition of the bone and gums via X-rays and CBCT scans.
 The dentist will then study which type of implant to use and the exact procedure of placement.
 There is nothing to worry as the entire procedure takes about 30-45 minutes.

 How can dental implants help me fix my missing tooth?

-Dental Implants require great home care and maintenance for a long term success.
-An implant in the knee joint or hip is not open to the infection as it’s placed inside body.
-But a dental implant in mouth is subjected to constant presence of food debris and plaque, ideal for growth of bacteria.
-Hence maintaining a good oral hygiene is a must to ensure a successful treatment.
+Dental Implants require great home care and maintenance for long-term success.
+An implant in the knee joint or hip is not open to infection as it’s placed inside the body.
+But a dental implant in the mouth is subjected to the constant presence of food debris and plaque, ideal for the growth of bacteria.
+Hence maintaining good oral hygiene is a must to ensure a successful treatment.